-Name of Director Nominee Age Position
+Name of Director Nominee Position

 Andrew J. Littlefair 50 President, Chief Executive Officer and Director

 Warren I. Mitchell 73 Chairman of the Board

 John S. Herrington 71 Director

 James C. Miller III 68 Director

 Boone Pickens 82 Director

 Kenneth M. Socha 64 Director

 Vincent C. Taormina 55 Director

 Andrew J. Littlefair, one of our founders, has served as our President, Chief Executive Officer and a director since June 2001.
 From 1996 to 2001, Mr. Littlefair served as President of Pickens Fuel Corp.
 From 1987 to 1996, Mr. Littlefair served in various management positions at Mesa, Inc., an energy company of which Boone Pickens was Chief Executive Officer.
 From 1983 to 1987, Mr. Littlefair served in the Reagan Administration as a Staff Assistant to the President.
-Mr. Littlefair served as Chairman of NGV America, the leading U.S. advocacy group for natural gas vehicles from March 1993 to March 2011.
+Mr. Littlefair served as Chairman of NGV America, the leading U.S. advocacy group for natural gas vehicles from to .

 Mr. Littlefair earned a B.A. from the University of Southern California.
-Mr. Littlefair served on the board of directors of Westport Innovations Inc., a Canadian company publicly traded on the Nasdaq Global Market, from 2007 to June 2010, and has served on the board of directors of PlainsCapital Corporation, a reporting company under the Exchange Act, since 2009.
+Mr. Littlefair served on the board of directors of Westport Innovations Inc., a publicly traded company from 2007 to June 2010, and has served on the board of directors of PlainsCapital Corporation, a reporting company under the Exchange Act, since 2009.